aws-samples/sample-ip-assessment-tool/README.md

 # Parse an existing report
 python -m ip_assessment_tool --parse ./reports/ip_assessment_report.json

-#open report in the html format
+#Navigate to the report folder and open the report in HTML format
 cd report/
 ```